Cacti/plugin_cycle/README.md

 --- 4.1 ---

-* feature: Change layout to be resposive
+* feature: Change layout to be responsive

 * feature: Change filtering to be more consistent with Cacti framework